Radius Fitness by Isobar

 Community

-One of the most important aspects of making a life change like deciding to workout and live healthier is having support.
+One of the most important aspects of making a healthy life change is having support.
 Knowing you're not alone is important to a lot of people.

-Radius launched with a Community page that tracks the user base's progress across metrics like the calories they've burned.
-The information is broken down into categories like state and trainer.
+Radius launched with a Community that tracked the user base's progress across metrics like calories burned.
+The information was broken down into categories like state and trainer.

-We also provide a "living" social media wall delivering Instagram and Twitter posts discussing Radius Fitness.
-The sessions users are completing are also posted so people can see what everyone else is doing and know there are people out there like them working out then and there.
+We provided a "living" social media wall delivering Instagram and Twitter posts discussing Radius Fitness.
+The sessions users were completing were posted.
+This showed people what everyone else was doing and showed there were people out there like them.

 This is the desktop web Community.
 Mobile versions are at right.